Now available!

 Rear panel, showing connections

-The MC PRO sits inside a compact sandblasted aluminium enclosure that fits neatly into most setups, allowing for close placement to the turntable.
-Thick aluminium panels add a pleasing weight to the unit, affording ample shielding to the electronics contained within whilst downplaying their exceptional performance, derived firstly from the innovative circuit architecture and in part from high quality components...
+The MC PRO sits inside a compact sandblasted aluminium enclosure that fits neatly into most setups, making close placement to the turntable possible.
+Thick aluminium panels add a stabilising weight to the unit, affording ample shielding to the electronics contained within whilst downplaying their exceptional performance, derived firstly from the innovative circuit architecture and in part from high quality components...

 Inside the MC PRO phonostage